 |Population*||25 million||50 million|

 |Gross Domestic Product (in U.S. dollars)||30 billion***||1,410 billion*|

 Sources: *World Bank, **Reporters Sans Frontières, ***Bank of Korea (estimation)

 There are only 1,024 North Korean IP addresses tracked by BGP, the Internet’s traffic signalling system, meaning few have access to the Internet.
 South Korea, meanwhile, has the world’s fastest Internet and 45 million users — 92% of its population.

-Relations between North and South Korea this century have swung wildly and unpredictably, from efforts at reconciliation to skirmishes between their armed forces.
+Relations between the countries this century have swung wildly and unpredictably, from efforts at reconciliation to skirmishes between their armed forces.

 There have been two summits, in 2000 and 2007, and occasional reunions briefly uniting families that have been split for more than 60 years.
 But each step forward has been followed, sometimes dramatically, by at least a step backwards.

-There has been a naval conflict (2002), the sinking of a South Korean naval vessel (2010), the bombardment of a South Korean island (2010), downed drones, shellings, artillery fire and mine explosions in the demilitarized zone.
+There has been a naval conflict (2002), the sinking of a South Korean naval vessel (2010), the bombardment of an island (2010), downed drones, shellings, artillery fire and mine explosions in the demilitarized zone.

 Does China want a reunified Korea at its doorstep?